SocietyForArtisticResearch/rc-pandoc-help/01-01-B-follow_search.md

 You can search the RC by using the search field in the top right corner.
-Moreover you can use the "advanced search" functionality, which allows for filtered searches and and searches according to specific criteria such as object type, keywords, authors, etc.
+Moreover you can use the "advanced search" functionality, which allows for filtered searches and searches according to specific criteria such as object type, keywords, authors, etc.

 ## Researchers